palmerc/CMake_OpenSSL/README.md

+## LibreSSL

+If you haven't heard of [LibreSSL](http://www.libressl.org) it is a drop-in replacement for OpenSSL forked from OpenSSL and builds with CMake.
+Consider using LibreSSL before using OpenSSL with CMake.

 ## Building OpenSSL for iOS

 I've seen a number of solutions to getting OpenSSL built for iOS.
 I wanted a simple, standalone way of getting an OpenSSL library into an Xcode project without downloading pre-built binaries or adopting a dependency manager like Hunter.